tazztone/ComfyUI-Image-Quality-Assessment/README.md

   - Optional `take_top_n` to keep only the best images.
 - **IQA: Ensemble Scorer**:
   - weighted average of up to 4 different scores.
+- **IQA: Score Normalizer**:
+  - Normalizes scores to a consistent range (e.g., 0-100).
+  - Supports inversion (lower is better → higher is better) and clamping.

 ### Visualization Nodes
 - **IQA: Heatmap Visualizer**: